graphitecodes/Gary_BlueStampsPortfolio/index.md

 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->

+# i love pizza
+# pineapple belongs on pizza
+# pizza is awesome

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|